GRASS logo

 The module currently supports the following hyperspectral products:

 During import, the appropriate product library from i_hyper_lib is automatically loaded (for example, enmap, prisma, or tanager).
-Metadata are parsed, bands are validated, and the resulting 3D raster map is created with per-band metadata: wavelength, FWHM, valid, and unit.
+Metadata are parsed, bands are validated, and the resulting 3D raster map is created with band metadata (wavelength, FWHM, validity) and scene radiometric metadata (radiometric_quantity, radiometric_units).

 The metadata are used by other i.hyper.* modules, so data imported with i.hyper.import or created with the same metadata structure are fully compatible across the toolset.